-Revolutionary War Reenactment
+Revolutionary War Re-enactment

-Revolutionary War Reenactment - The Battle of Sunset Lake
+2017 Revolutionary War Reenactment - The Battle of Sunset Lake

-Village Recreation Park and in the Historic Village
+On the grounds of Prudential Nursery and in the Historic Village

 A Fue de Joie is a rifle salute fired by soldiers on a ceremonial occasion, each soldier firing in succession along the ranks to make a continuous sound.
-The feu de joie - literally, 'the firing of joy' - began with companies discharging their muskets one soldier at a time, going from right to left and back to front, hundreds of years ago.
+The Feu de Joie - literally, 'the firing of joy' - began with companies discharging their muskets one soldier at a time, going from right to left and back to front, hundreds of years ago.

 In the morning, activities were underway at the Recreation Park with presentation of the colors, an artillery demonstration, an 18th century fashion show, a tactical performance by the re-enactors, and entertainment by the River Valley Fife & Drum Corp.

 There was an reenactment in the Historic Village.

 There was a parade beginning at 10:30AM from the Historic Village to downtown Vicksburg and back to the Historic Village.

 The event on Sunday took take place primarily on the grounds of Prudential Nursery directly across from the Historic Village, which borders Sunset Lake in the village.
 It has wide open fields and a tree lined beach area on Sunset Lake where the re-enactors pursued the enemy as they hid in the woods or came out into the open fields.
 The regiments and the camp followers pitched their tents and slept on straw mattresses (for the most part).
 They enjoyed having the public come and watch, visit, and learn much more about the American Revolution.